shmoergh/hog-moduleur/01-psu/README.md

-# Shmøergh Hog Moduleur PSU – ±12V Eurorack Power Supply
+# Hog Moduleur / PSU – ±12V Eurorack Power Supply

 This is the power supply unit for the Hog Moduleur, but it can be used in any Eurorack setup.